pdfmm/pdfmm/README.md

 released under the old PoDoFo terms (LGPL 2.0 license or later), new files are expected to be licensed under the terms of the LGPL 2.1 license, so as a whole the library is licensed under this specific license version.
 See source headers for details.
 The tests and examples which are included in pdfmm are licensed under the GPL 2.0.
+This may change at a later stage.
 See all the COPYING files in the relevant folders for details.

 ## String encoding conventions